makigumo/MIPSCPU/README.md

 # MIPS CPU plugin for Hopper Disassembler

-This is an experimental, highly unsophisticated plugin prototype using the [capstone](https://github.com/aquynh/capstone) (http://www.capstone-engine.org/) engine for the MIPS architecture (currently 32 bit EL only) whose main purpose is to provide a play and learning ground for the Hopper plugin system and the MIPS architecture and some assembly language in general.
+This is an experimental, unsophisticated plugin prototype using a custom disassembler and the [capstone](https://github.com/aquynh/capstone) (http://www.capstone-engine.org/) engine for the MIPS architecture (currently 32 bit EL only) whose main purpose is to provide a play and learning ground for the Hopper plugin system and the MIPS architecture and some assembly language in general.

 ## Requirements